trwalker/express-dependency-injector/README.md

 express-dependency-injector
 ===========================

-Dependency injector for Express controls using di.js
+Dependency injector for Express controls using di.js.
+Still in beta, full details and examples will be provided soon.